XPath

 #Axes: Navigating in Every Direction

 By default, XPath navigates to children.
-But the tree has more relationships.
-Axes let you navigate in any direction:
+The tree has other relationships.
+Axes select nodes along any of these relationships.

 Axis